Welcome to RSA 2012 – and the world of 2012 cybersecurity defences

 And in today’s security governance-rich environment, the expensive cost of reaching that sweet spot can be lowered by adopting a multi-layered approach to IT security and so help to ensure that the advantages of one type of security can offset the disadvantage – namely the weak spots – of another system.

 At the risk of sounding like an accountant, this all comes down to the risk/reward balancing game which Coviello hints at in his column, but with the additional factor of cost entering the equation.

 The EMC/RSA chief is, of course, quite correct in his assertion that the security world is changing, but our belief is that it’s not just about balancing risk with security, it’s also about balancing the cost of the security against the reward in terms of the level of security assurance that the expenditure will generate for a typical company.

-And when you factor in Coviello’s sound advice that you need to continue to evolve your organisation’s thinking about security – working on the premise that shared knowledge is a powerful advantage – you realise that adding extra layers of defenses – such as a Windows privileged account management system that lowers your security risk profile – can help tremendously in the risk/cost/reward stakes.
+And when you factor in Coviello’s sound advice that you need to continue to evolve your organization’s thinking about security – working on the premise that shared knowledge is a powerful advantage – you realize that adding extra layers of defenses – such as a Windows privileged account management system that lowers your security risk profile – can help tremendously in the risk/cost/reward stakes.

 The ideal solution is to apply least privilege principles to as many users as possible, with specific members of staff having limited access to admin facilities and, even then, only on the specific applications they need access to on a regular basis.